 Are you looking for the perfect vegetarian turkey substitute for your vegetarian Thanksgiving or Christmas dinner?
 This review of Quorn brand's vegetarian "Turk'y Roast" will help you decide if this is an option for you.
 If you've tried Quorn's other vegetarian meat substitute products, you probably already know that Quorn's soy-free and gluten-free products are absolutely delicious, particularly their chicken substitutes!
 If you're looking for a turkey substitute this Thanksgiving, here's what you need to know about Quorn's Turk'y Roast.

 The "Turk'y Roast" costs between $6 to 8.
 According to the box, it serves 5.
 Plan on one package serving 4.
 Buy more if you are serving a lot of people or you want to have leftovers after the big meal.

-- Just like a real turkey, Quorn's turkey substitute will taste best if it is spruced up with a vegetarian gravy, and perhaps even a spice rub or basting sauce, which means you can't just toss it in the oven and call it a day.
-Of course, if you like the ritual cooking aspect of Thanksgiving, this could also be a pro.
+Just like a real turkey, Quorn's turkey substitute will taste best if it is spruced up with a vegetarian gravy, and perhaps even a spice rub or basting sauce, which means you can't just toss it in the oven and call it a day

 When it comes to meat substitutes, and all cooking really, everyone's preferences are a bit different.
 The best way to find out what it tastes like is to taste it!
 If you've had other Quorn brand products before, you'll know that their texture is always chewy, like real meat products, and the flavor is not too strong.
 Quorn is a very popular meat substitute in the U.K., and it is growing in popularity in the U.S. as well.